operator-playground-io/Keycloak-Operator-tile/tutorials/secure-React-application.md

 	- Create an Keycloak cluster.
 	- Login to Keycloak Admin Console.
 	- Create a realm with name 'myrealm'.
-	- Create an a user.
-You will need the user name and password to log in into the application.
 	- Create a client with name 'vanilla'.
 Use the following URL: http://##DNS.ip##:30400
+	- Create an user.
+You will need the user name and password to log in into the application.

 Once you complete the above steps, proceed with following steps to execute the sample application.